Dyastin-0/mrps/README.md

 CapabilityBoundingSet=CAP_NET_BIND_SERVICE
 AmbientCapabilities=CAP_NET_BIND_SERVICE
 ```
-as the revere proxy server need to bind on privileged ports, `80` and `443`.
+as the reverse proxy server needs to bind on privileged ports, `80` and `443`.

 To check the service status:
 ```bash